AJ125000/Medicinal_Leaf_Classifier/README.md

 Link to the app: https://medicinalleafclassifier-4exsr8xydua8nuywfsx4ir.streamlit.app/

-Open the "medicinal-plant-leaf-classification (1).ipynb" file to see the code used for training the Resnet CNN using transfer learning
+Open the "medicinal-plant-leaf-classification (1).ipynb" file to see the code used for training the Resnet CNN by fine-tuning it on a custom dataset

 # Medicinal_Leaf_Classifier